rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

 Operations customers may not detach ServiceNet.

 ..
 NOTE::
-    Detaching PublicNet and ServiceNet will result in a permanent loss of the IPs attached to those networks.
+    Detaching PublicNet and ServiceNet results in a permanent loss of the IPs attached to those networks.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Adding Public IPv4 addresses to cloud servers
+Adding public IPv4 addresses to Cloud Servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Rackspace offers the ability to add IPv4 addresses to cloud servers for a fee.
+Rackspace offers the ability to add IPv4 addresses to Cloud Servers for a fee.

-Because of the global shortage of IPv4 address space, you may be asked to justify your request for additional public IPv4 addresses.
+Because of the global shortage of IPv4 address space, you might be asked to justify your request for additional public IPv4 addresses.

-Rather than assign multiple IPv4 addresses on a single cloud server, we highly recommend using Cloud Load Balancers.
+Rather than assign multiple IPv4 addresses on a single Cloud Server, we highly recommend using Cloud Load Balancers.
 Multiple Cloud Load Balancers can have the same Cloud Server in their pools.

 If you still want to obtain an additional IPv4 address for your server, open a ticket through the Support section of the :mycloud:`Rackspace Cloud Control Panel <>` to get policy details and request approval.
-In some circumstances, we may ask you to provide an SSL certificate.
+In some circumstances, we might ask you to provide an SSL certificate.

 We cannot allocate more than four additional IPv4 addresses to a single server.
 This limit gives each server a maximum capacity of five IPv4 addresses, including the originally assigned public IP address.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Rackspace Cloud, IP addressing, Netranges, and Gateways
+Rackspace Cloud, IP addressing, netranges, and gateways
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Rackspace Cloud uses static addressing.
 IPs are assigned as follows: